Run via Commandline

 This method is the traditional way to use the compiler.

-For an even easier time, see how to Run via GUI (graphical user interface).
-If using that method, you can safely skip this page and the upcoming Compile and Decompile sections.
+For an even easier time, see how to (graphical user interface).
+If using that method, you can safely skip this page and the upcoming and sections.

 Your CMD window should look like this: